vivsridh4/VickyBytes/README.md

 ## Action for developers

-Interested to learn about GitHub Actions? complete **"GitHub Actions on Azure"** challenge and take the next step in becoming a subject matter expert.
+Interested to learn about GitHub Actions? complete **"GitHub Actions for Azure"** challenge and take the next step in becoming a subject matter expert.

 Launch your [Skilling Challenge!](https://aka.ms/MR/githubactions)